mlavi/hugo/content/post/git-for-operators.md

 contrasted to strategic, repeatable, scalable processes to improve the results.
 You will also see how people try to approximate version control all over the place.

-e.g.:
+What follows is really a combination of rants and constructive criticism, e.g.:
 - Scheduling:
   - Question: do you have any time on Tuesday or Wednesday for my customer meeting?
 You said the afternoons were open last week.
   - Answer: Please use our corporate calendar to save time for both of us.
-    - find the current, updated answer and then take action to and schedule directly,
+    - Find the current, updated answer (*sync on availability*) and then take action to schedule directly,
-    - while also coordinating with external resources that you represent,
+    - while also coordinating with external resources that you represent, to avoid *conflicts.*
-    - to avoid:
-      - *conflicts,*
-      - getting an updated answer, then repeating the process again: question, check, answer, ACK, and then take action.
+    - Othewise, we must resort to you getting an updated answer and potentially repeating the process again: question, check, answer, ACK, and then take action.
       - I copy and paste a brief version of this, sometimes with customized variations, every week!
+    - Variation on the same problem:
-  - Likewise: Mark, I saw your invite and even though my calendar shows I'm free:
+      - I saw your invite and even though my calendar shows I'm free:
-    - something came up, I'm really out doing something else, I didn't block out travel time or lunch, it would be better on X day after some dependency is satisfied.
-Can you reschedule?
+        - something came up, I'm really out doing something else,
+        - I didn't block out travel time or lunch, it would be better on X day
+        - it would be better that we meet after some dependency is satisfied.
+      - i.e.: I have a resource availability *conflict.* Can you reschedule the appointment?
-    - Can you counter-propose the better time? :)
+      - Answer: sure, but given that you can best represent your constraints, could you counter-propose a better time for both of us? :)
   - Positive habits:
     - Sent calendar invites to the team for the furlough weeks.
     - Share your vacation as an invite to the team as a "free" time.
+- Collaborative work:
-- Collaborative work: I need your help on this RFP, message, presentation, here it is in email: communication-v2-wednesday-myname.
+  - Question: I need your help on this {RFP, message, presentation}, here it is in email: communication-v2-wednesday-myname.
-  - Can we collaborate via Google Drive or Onedrive, which might also have passive version control built in to *avoid passing the baton* syn* problems?
+  - Answer: Can we collaborate via Google Drive or Onedrive, which might also have passive version control built in to avoid passing the baton *sync* problems?
+- Software defects:
-- Software defects: I found a bug, let me report it in #calm
+  - Question: I found a bug, let me verbally report it in #productname channel.
-  - If you do not have JIRA training or access, that is fine.
+  - Answer: If you do not have JIRA training or access, that is fine.
-  - For everyone else, learn and contribute your work to one of the pillars of truth at Nutanix for work management.
+    - For everyone else, learn and directly contribute your work to one of the pillars of truth at Nutanix for work management.
-- Operation backups:
+- Operations, e.g.:
-  - copy config.file to config.file.old.bak
+  - Copy config.file to config.file.old.bak
-  - production change:
+  - Production change procedure:
     - identify last night's backup as your revert point for server 1...X
     - make several changes on server1
       - change monitoring alert levels, set maintenance mode, or pull out of rotation